xiao-chenxi/NUC11BTMi9-hackintosh/README.md

 ## software

 - [x] Installers, app stores, app updates
-- [x] Updating MacOS directly from Apple （requires a few steps，You can restore the settings after the update is completed）
+- [x] Updating MacOS directly from Apple （requires a few steps，You can restore the settings after the update is completed）⚠️

       `not selected：Config > Kernel - BlueToolFixup.kext / IntelBluetoothFirmware.kext / IntelBTPatcher.kext]`